Blake-Loveland/landgrid-support/_articles/using-the-api.md

 intro: How developers can plug in to the Loveland parcel API
 title: Using the API
 ---
-#### Basics
+#### Introduction

 Thank you for your interest in our Parcel API!
 This tool is now out of beta, so please direct feedback, bugs and questions to **help@landgrid.com**.

 All requests will be to the `https://landgrid.com` domain, with the paths described below per-request.

-The only way to get parcel data from the API is via `/api/v1/search.json` and searching by point (lat/lon), Parcel Number, or Parcel Street Address.
+You can searching by point (lat/lon), Parcel Number, or Parcel Street Address only.
+A partial Owner Name search is still in development and described below.

+You can not pass in a polygon and get all of the parcels in the polygon.

+All requests return a JSON response on success, containing an array of GeoJSON features representing the matched parcels.
+An empty results set with no error means no parcels could be matched.

+Rates are limited to 10 simultaneous requests or approximately 5,000 requests per hour.
+Additional rates are available by speaking with a sales person.

 #### Authentication and tokens